m-lab/website/_pages/tests/ndt/ndt.md

 ## History

-Originally developed by Rich Carlson and the Internet2 team, M-Lab has hosted NDT since M-Lab began in 2009, and helped maintain and develop NDT for most of its history on the M-Lab platform.
+Originally developed at [Internet2](https://github.com/ndt-project/){:target="_blank"}, M-Lab has hosted NDT since our founding in 2009, and helped maintain and develop NDT for most of its history on the M-Lab platform.
 Over the last decade, there are three primary themes that have driven the evolution of NDT: standard kernel instrumentation, advances in TCP congestion control, and protocols and ports to support more clients.
 For more information, please see our blog post discussing the [Evolution of NDT]({{ site.baseurl }}/blog/evolution-of-ndt/).

 ## NDT Testing Protocols